rizemon/tp/docs/DeveloperGuide.md

 ## Implementation

-This section focuses on explaining the specific applications flows and the interactions between the classes and their methods.
+This section focuses on explaining the specific application flows and the interactions between the classes and their methods.

-💡 The lifeline of the objects should terminate at the destroy marker (`X`), however due to a limitation of the PlantUML software, the lifeline extends beyond the destroy marker.
+:exclamation: The lifeline of the objects should terminate at the destroy marker (`X`), however due to a limitation of the PlantUML software, the lifeline extends beyond the destroy marker.

 ### Decodex Initialisation